jonnytest1/hibernateTS/README.md

 }
 ```

-objects can then be laoded with
+objects can then be loaded with

 ```javascript
 const obj=database.load(TestModel,t=>t.randomcolumn="test"); //assignment here